pasqal-io/qadence/docs/tutorials/getting_started.md

 !!! warning "moved here from another page; improve?"
     #### Quantum state preparation

-    Qadence offers some convenience routines for preparing the initial quantum state.
+    Qadence offers convenience routines for preparing initial quantum states.
     These routines are divided into two approaches:

-    * generate the initial state as a dense matrix (routines with `_state` postfix).
-      This only works for backends which support state vectors as inputs, currently only PyQ.
+    - As a dense matrix.
-    * generate the initial state from a suitable quantum circuit (routines with `_block` postfix).
+    - From a suitable quantum circuit.
 This is available for every backend and it should be added in front of the desired quantum circuit to simulate.

     Let's illustrate the usage of the state preparation routine.
 For more details,